Week Six Predictions

 |Share on Twitter|

-* All times Eastern, all rankings AP
+*all times EST, all rankings AP

 |Share on Twitter|